WHY ARE DRUGS ADDICTIVE?

 Drugs are potentially addictive if they have a psychoactive effect.
 People may then feel a craving or need for more of the drug.
 This is unlike needing a medicine such as insulin or believing in a health need to take vitamins.

 Dependence is all about what psychologists call reinforcement.
 What this means is how much am I likely to want to repeat a behaviour - in this case the behaviour is substance use.
 We have already said that, for all practical purposes, there needs to be a desirable psychoactive effect.
-This does not explain why drugs with similar effects differ: for example heroin is more addictive than codeine, cocaine is more addictive than caffeine, and yet each pair of drugs belong to the same drug group (opiates and stimulants).
+It is the pharmacological properties of drugs that explain why drugs with similar effects differ: for example heroin is more addictive than codeine, cocaine is more addictive than caffeine, and yet each pair of drugs belong to the same drug group (opiates and stimulants).
+The slide show explains the link between the pharmacology and psychology of dependence...

 Slideshow: if you are interested in the science, take a look at the slideshow.
-It will take 40mins to go through all the slides so get comfortable and give yourself plenty of time to digest the learning points, or you might want to have more than one sitting to take it all in.
+It will take 40mins to go through all the slides so get comfortable and give yourself plenty of time to digest the learning points, or you might want to have more than one sitting to take it all in [Best to view full screen].